How to Calculate Year over Year Percentage Change in Excel

 =(C6-C5)/C5

-• Thirdly, press ENTER.
+• Press ENTER.

-• Subsequently, change the Number format as Percentage.
+• Change the Number format to Percentage.

 Calculate Year over Year Percentage Decrease in Excel

-Read More: How to Calculate Percentage Decrease in Excel (2 Methods)
+Read More: Percentage Difference Between Two Percentages in Excel

 Useful Tips

 You may need to increase or decrease the decimal places.
 You can do it in a simple way.
-Explore the Number section of the Home tab, you will find the Increase Decimal and Decrease Decimal option.
+Explore the Number section of the Home tab, you will find the Increase Decimal and Decrease Decimal options.

 You can choose what you prefer to use.
 Here you can see, we use the Increase Decimal option.